Byson94/Byson94/README.md

 </details>

 <details>
-  <summary><strong>GitClone:</strong> https://github.com/Byson94/gitclone</summary>
+  <summary><strong>GitClone:</strong> <a href="https://github.com/Byson94/gitclone">https://github.com/Byson94/gitclone<a/></summary>
 <hr/>
 An educational tool I made to learn about Git.
-I wrote a full README that explains the whole [GitClone architecture](https://github.com/Byson94/gitclone/blob/main/architecture/README.md) which is basically as same as Git's.
+I wrote a full README that explains the whole <a href="https://github.com/Byson94/gitclone/blob/main/architecture/README.md">GitClone architecture<a/> which is basically as same as Git's.

 People who are interested in this, can use the resources I provided to learn more about Git.